rmcaoile/xure-exercise-2-weather-app/README.md

 ## Walkthrough
-- Search Input
+- **Search Input**
-    User enters the name of a city in the input field.
+  Users can type the name of a city in the input field.
-    Pressing **Enter** triggers the fetch process.
+  Pressing **Enter** triggers the weather data fetch from the GoWeather API.

-- Data Fetching
+- **Data Fetching**
-    The app sends a GET request to the GoWeather API.
+  A GET request is sent to the GoWeather API for the specified city.
-    Displays a loading message while waiting for the response.
+  While waiting for a response, a loading indicator is shown.

-- Display Result
+- **Weather Display**
-    If successful, the weather details are displayed:
+  If the API returns valid data, the following weather details are shown:
   - Temperature
   - Wind
   - Description

-- Error Handling
+- **Error Handling**
-    If no city is entered or the city has no valid data, a descriptive error message is shown.
+  If the input is empty, contains only spaces, or returns no valid data,
+  a descriptive error message is displayed to the user.

 ## What I Learned